 After I had received that opening from the Lord, that to be bred at Oxford or Cambridge, was not sufficient to fit a man to be a minister of Christ, I regarded the priests less, and looked more after the dissenting people. … But as I had forsaken the priests, so I left the separate preachers also, and those called the most experienced people; for I saw there was none among them that could speak to my condition.

-His condition, as we have seen, was that he was upset and depressed about what he had described above: Christianity manifestly did not deliver people from the evil within them, no one could tell him why that was so or how it could be changed, and consequently he had become fearful, isolated, and near despair.
+His condition, as we have seen in previous installments, was that he was upset and depressed about what he had described above: Christianity manifestly did not deliver people from the evil within them, no one could tell him why that was so or how it could be changed, and consequently he had become fearful, isolated, and near despair.

 The climax builds quickly.